Is It Possible To Die Of Grief?

 People do improve over time though, she says, provided they get the help and support that they need.

-We may never know whether a sudden stun to the heart or any other manifestation of grief played a role in Debbie Reynolds' death.
+We may never know whether a sudden stun to the heart or any other manifestation of grief played a role in Reynolds' death.
 But Wittstein says the symptoms of Broken Heart Syndrome are very similar to that of a heart attack — chest pain and shortness of breath — and anyone experiencing these symptoms should seek medical attention.

 As for the psychological and emotional aspects of grief, Bonanno and Wortman both say it's important not to be judgmental, of your own grief or that of others.
 There are many healthy ways to grieve, and Bonanno says, grief comes and goes in phases.
 Everyone's pace of healing is different.